Shantelle Thompson OAM

 The program is a trauma informed self empowerment, self leadership and life skills program.
 It is focused on inspiring the young women to believe in themselves, providing role models, using martial arts/sports and being active as a vehicle to engage with them.
 There is also a strong focus on capacity and skill building with guest speakers and facilitators invited in, and the aim of the program is for the girls to build respect for their fellows sisters and to break through the community violence that is an issue for their community.

-Her vision for the Indigenous community of Victoria is to see everyone coming together as a community, to heal lateral violence and self-determination to be a lived reality.
+Her vision for the First Nations community of Victoria is to see everyone coming together as a community, to heal lateral violence and self-determination to be a lived reality.
 She envisions a community that is strong, healthy and empowered, proud and connected to who and what they are, and have the ability and resources to determine their own path and future.

 Click on the following for Shantelle’s profile on the Governor-General of the Commonwealth of Australia website: